 The popular green and red bell peppers that we see in supermarkets are actually the same thing; the red peppers have just been allowed to mature on the plant longer, changing color and also gaining a higher content of Vitamin C. The additional time it takes to ripen and change colors accounts for part of the reason why they are more expensive to purchase.

 Cayenne peppers are a moderately hot chili pepper used to flavor dishes.
-They are long, skinny and mostly red in colour, often with a curved tip and rippled skin.
-Note that hot peppers tend to be hotter when they have less water and fertilizer.
+They are long, skinny and mostly red in color, often with a curved tip and rippled skin.
+Note that hot peppers tend to be hotter when they have less water and fertilizer, so if you don’t like a super zesty pepper, keep it well watered and fertilized.

 Jalapeno peppers – growing jalapeno peppers isn’t difficult if you provide plants with good soil, plenty of sunlight and ample water.
 Keep plants well spaced when transplanting to allow for air circulation and keep ground debris at a minimum to avoid pests from settling in.
-Jalapeno peppers thrive in warm temperatures so be sure to keep the plants watered in dry, hot spells, as they may drop their flowers before bearing fruit if it is too hot and don’t receive the water they need.
+Jalapeno peppers thrive in warm, even hot temperatures, but to do so be sure to keep the plants well watered during hot spells, as they may drop their flowers before bearing fruit if they don’t receive the water they need.
 These peppers are most commonly used in sauces and salsas.